REAL TALK WITH NEW ORDER

 Every 2nd Tuesday From 6pm to 7pm DKM RADIO

-The New Order National Human Rights Organization (NONHRO) is a 501(c)(3) not-for-profit organization led by a unique and diverse group of courageous, hardworking and talented people.
+The New Order National Human Rights Organization (NONHRO) is a GA Nonprofit organization led by a unique and diverse group of courageous, hardworking and talented people.
 Our administration, board members and advisors have distinct roles but work toward the same goal: to advance the mission of NONHRO.
 Every person affiliated with the organization brings with them a commitment to creating and sustaining a diverse and inclusive environment.

 NONHRO exists to monitor unjust activity, investigate misconduct complaints, work to change policies, lobby for legislative changes, encourage independent citizen review boards nationally and advocate for citizens.
 New Order's involvement in human rights began in 1992 in Toledo, Ohio on June 24, 1992, with Mr. Gerald Rose, Founder and President forming a black unity group called the Council of New Order at a rally in the Mott Branch of the Toledo-Lucas County Public Library, Toledo, Ohio.
 What started with 6 members over time has built a strong unit nationwide.